 We are amazed by how little attention culture gets from the rest of the investment community.
-We recently participated in the Stitch Fix IPO and were told by its founder that we were the only investor to ask the company about its culture during the due diligence process.
-We think the question of whether Stitch Fix's culture is a source of edge is the most critical question in understanding whether the company can maintain and build upon its early leadership in the personalised online clothing subscription market.
+At a recent company meeting we were told by a founder-CEO that we were the only investor to ask the about culture during the IPO roadshow.
+We think the question of culture is a source of edge, and is the most critical question in understanding whether a company in its infancy can maintain and build upon its early leadership.